 * The really bad pirated [=NES=] [=DKC2=] which featured the game over screen from the SNES version for an ending.

 * K.Rool Duel: the final boss (well, the first final boss, anyway).
-For starters, the overmap of the final world is an enormous HellishCopter made to look like a crocodile (it is aptly called The Flying Kroc).
+For starters, the overmap of the final world is a giant crocodile-shaped helicopter.
 Second, when you go to face him for the first time, he's [[ColdBloodedTorture torturing a tied-up Donkey Kong by pelting him with cannonballs.]]
 Additionally, K. Rool is now wearing pirate gear (including a [[BadassLongcoat red overcoat]]), which actually makes him look badass and menacing.
 Then, there's [[http://www.youtube.com/watch?v=q9_RnUZf9n4 the music]] and the lack of death music, given that, as mentioned, the original death music was likely cut for being too scary due to its LastNoteNightmare (hear it [[http://www.youtube.com/watch?v=85zufbN_qBI#t=1m48sec here]], if you dare).

 * ''[=DKC=] 2'' also has Kleever, a living sword wielded by a creepy red hand coming out of the lava.
 When hit three times, Kleever slowly falls down, only to rise back up again with nothing gripping its hilt shortly afterwards.
 Ever wanted to meet whoever could withstand drowning in lava while wielding a 10 foot tall sword?
 In the GBA port you fight Kerozene, who summons several Kleevers and breathes tons of fire.